Dadaab: Infrastructure

 The Dadaab refugee camp complex is so vast that it has been compared to a city, with urban features such as high population density, economic activity, and concentration of infrastructure.
 Like a typical urban area, Dadaab contains public service buildings such as schools and hospitals.
 The Ifo II camp, for example, includes religious spaces, a disability centre, police stations, graveyards, a bus station, and more.
 In addition, it is designed in a grid-like pattern, with the market on one side and a green belt at the centre of the many lines of tents.
 Despite these many amenities, however, the camps are crowded and have few signposts, making them confusing and difficult to navigate for new arrivals.

 Refugees in Dadaab typically live in tents, which are made of plastic sheeting and distributed by the UNHCR.
 Although many residents have voluntarily repatriated, the camps are still overcrowded and exceed their intended capacity.
 By 2024, many residents had built homes to escape the heat of the sun, using mud, metal sheets, and tree branches.
 On average, four people live together in each household.

 Living conditions

 With camps filled to capacity, NGOs have worked to improve camp conditions.
 However, as most urban planners frequently lack the tools to contend with such complex issues, there have been few innovations to improve Dadaab.
-Opportunities remain such as upgrading and expansion processes for communications infrastructure, environmental management and design.
-Aside from the infrastructure, some of the factors affecting quality of life for refugees are health-care and diet, education, environment, security, and their economic and legal status.
+Opportunities remain such as upgrading and expansion processes for communications infrastructure and environmental management and design.
+Aside from the infrastructure, some factors affecting quality of life for refugees include access to healthcare and adequate nutrition, education, environmental factors, security, and individuals' economic and legal status.